 - Group Blogs: If the faculty member enables the Blogs tool for the group, all group members can add Blog entries and make comments on Blog entries, building upon one another.
 Any course member can view Group Blogs, but can only add comments.
 A Group Blog is different from a threaded discussion as each entry does not need to continue the discussion of the previous entry, but can be a complete thought on its own.

 The faculty member can edit and delete entries in any of the three Blog types and delete user comments.

-To create a new Blog: From the Control Panel click Course Tools > click Blog > and Create Blog in the adjacent content frame.
+To create a new Blog: From the Control Panel click Course Tools, click Blog, then click Create Blog in the adjacent content frame.

 Last Updated: 9/26/2017